 - 154 years after the running of the first Melbourne Cup, experienced rider Michelle Payne created history, becoming the first female jockey to ride the winner of the race that stops the nation, aboard Prince of Penzance, paying an astonishing $101 to win.
 The story of her victory has since been sold to a movie production company.

 Tips on how to bet on the Melbourne Cup

 We mentioned it’s the biggest single punting event in Australia and we weren’t lying.
 Australians drop more than $200 million on the race each year – that’s about nine bucks per head of population.
 It’s an amazing figure, but there are riches to be made.

-Because there is rarely a sure fire winner and, with the huge fields, win and place odds are superb, while the exotics can run into the hundreds of thousands of dollars, if outsiders finish in the top three or four.
+Because there is rarely a sure-fire winner, win and place odds are superb even at the top end of the market.
+With outsiders often sneaking into the top four, exotics can run into the hundreds of thousands of dollars.

 Outside of the major betting companies, there are often cup sweeps, usually at workplaces or gatherings of friends and families, where people can buy in and get random horses drawn out of a hat.
 Winners and place getters usually get the spoils of the prize pool, and the last place getter will usually get their money back.

 Here’s a short list of some of the ways you can bet on the Melbourne Cup: